Frank W. Preston: Work as a conservationist

-Preston Laboratories was located first in Butler, then later moved to Meridian, Pennsylvania.
+Preston Laboratories was first located in Butler, then later moved to Meridian, Pennsylvania.
 Meridian is just south of the Muddy Creek and Slippery Rock Creek valleys.
 These valleys are where Preston began his work as a conservationist.
 Preston walked throughout the valleys and mapped their geological and geographic attributes.
 He discovered glacial erratics, kettle hole bogs and figured out how the mammoths and mastodons migrated through the area during the ice ages.

 On a trip to the Muddy Creek Valley he noticed that despite the barren landscape that had been left by the oil wells and strip mines of the late 19th and early 20th century, the valley had a rich natural history of moraines.
 Preston worked to form the Western Pennsylvania Conservancy, which purchased the land that became Moraine State Park, recreated the glacial landscape and preserved open spaces.
 Muddy Creek was dammed to form Lake Arthur.

 The Western Pennsylvania Conservancy worked with the state to reclaim the land.
 The mines were sealed, over 400 oil and gas wells were capped, and the land that had been stripped was covered again with back fill, and graded to resemble its former condition.
 The soil was specially treated with fertilizer to allow for the growth of thousands of trees, shrubs and grasses.
 Lake Arthur was completed in 1970 with the opening of Moraine State Park on May 23, 1970.